 Ph.D.
 University of California, Los Angeles; M.A.
-Claremont Graduate School; B.A.
+Claremont Graduate School; M.A.
+University of Toronto, B.A.
 Lake Forest College